 - You can use uncooked or cooked sausage.

-- Be sure to dimple if using patties.
+- Dimple the center if using patties.

 - A few minutes of the broiler may be needed at the end to get the browning you want.
+Do not just cook longer or you will dry the sausage.

 To adjust the recipe size: